sigoden/argc-completions/CONTRIBUTING.md

 Our prefered commit message format:

-- `add: COMMAND`  if your add a new completion script. e.g. `add: cargo binstall`
+- `add: COMMAND`  if your add a new completion script. e.g. `add: cargo-binstall`

 - `COMMAND: ...`  if your modify a completion script.